riokuchlyan/VisuAlize/README.md

 - **No Paywalls**
   - Unlike traditional financial analysis tools, VisuAlize provides unrestricted access to its reports and insights.

+- **User Authentication with Supabase**
+  - Secure login and authentication system powered by **Supabase**.
+  - Users can sign up, log in, and manage their personal dashboard.

+- **Personal Stock List Feature**
+  - Tracks and lists all companies the user has researched.
+  - Provides quick access to previously analyzed stocks.

 ## Project Structure

 ### Backend (FastAPI)